Resources & FAQ | Sexual Assault

 No. Forensic nurses will not contact anyone without your consent.
 Program funding covers the cost of SANE exams so insurance is not needed.
 Forensic nurses will provide medical care even if you don't report the crime.

-Will I receive care from Forensic Nurse Examiners Program if I know who sexually assaulted me?
+Will I receive care if I know who sexually assaulted me?

 Yes.
 Many of the assault victims forensic nurses see (approx. 400/year) know their perpetrator.
 It is your decision whether or not to tell the nurse the person's name.

-Will I receive care from Forensic Nurse Examiners Program if I was drinking and can't remember what happened?
+Will I receive care if I was drinking and can't remember what happened?

 Yes.
 Many patients have a limited or no memory of the assault.
 Alcohol and other drugs can make it difficult to recall the details.
 Some students say, "Something just doesn't feel right" or "I feel like someone had sex with me."